fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/types.md

-# Types and Styles
+# Types
 Not every programming language is the same.
-Among the characteristics in which programming languages can differ, we will highlight the following:
+Among the characteristics in which programming languages can differ, we will highlight types in this section.

-* Types
-* Styles

-## Types
+## Type System
 A [_type system_][wikipedia:type-system] is

 > a logical system comprising a set of rules that assigns a property called a type to the various constructs of a computer program, such as variables, expressions, functions or modules.